DMZ Network: What Is a DMZ & How Does It Work?

 What Is a DMZ Network?

 The internet is a battlefield.
 Some people want peace, and others want to sow chaos.
-The two groups must meet in a peaceful centre and come to an agreement.
+The two groups must meet in a peaceful center and come to an agreement.
 When developers considered this problem, they reached for military terminology to explain their goals.

 A DMZ network, in computing terms, is a subnetwork that shears public-facing services from private versions.
 When implemented correctly, a DMZ network should reduce the risk of a catastrophic data breach.
 Public-facing servers sit within the DMZ, but they communicate with databases protected by firewalls.